Best Private-Party Auto Loans in 2025

 How to qualify for a private-party auto loan

-While some lenders don’t provide their requirements upfront, you can check your potential eligibility by seeing if you prequalify for a car loan.
-This will allow you to see the potential APRs, terms and amounts a lender may be willing to offer.
+3. Prequalify.
+While some lenders don’t list their requirements upfront, they may let you check your eligibility by prequalifying for a car loan.
+You’ll see the potential APRs, terms and amounts you could qualify for without taking a hit to your credit.

 Are there private-party auto loans for bad credit?

-Even if your credit score needs work, you can find lenders that offer car loans for bad credit.
+Yes.
+Even if your credit score needs work, it’s possible to find car loans for bad credit.

 As with all bad credit loans, you’ll face higher interest rates than borrowers with the strongest credit would.
-If you have the time to spare, working to improve your credit score before you apply can result in savings.
-You won’t go from subprime to super-prime in just a few months, but you might move into the approvable range and shave off a bit of your interest rate.
+If you have the time to spare, working to improve your credit score before you apply can save you money.
+Even raising your score from “fair” to “very good” could save you $2,316 on your car loan.

 Private-party auto loans vs. alternatives

-In some instances, you may not be able to get an auto loan for your car purchase.
-For instance, if the vehicle has high mileage, has a salvage title or costs less than the lender’s minimum loan amount, it may not be eligible for financing.
-Instead, consider these alternatives to cover your car expenses:
+You may not be able to get a car loan for a private sale if the car has high mileage, a salvage title or costs less than the lender’s minimum loan amount.
+If that’s the case, consider these alternatives to cover your car purchase:

 Take out a personal loan

-Personal loans can be used to buy a car because lenders are typically flexible in how loan funds are used.
+You can use a personal loan to buy a car, as lenders are typically flexible in how you can use loan money.
 Personal loans are also typically unsecured, meaning you won’t have to use your car as collateral, but interest rates tend to be higher.
 Like auto loans, personal loans come in lump sums and have fixed interest rates.

 Lease a car

-If you can’t afford to buy a car, you may consider leasing a car instead.
-The monthly lease payments are likely to be less expensive than a loan payment, but you won’t own the car at the end of the lease.
-If you decide you want to keep the car, you can get a lease buyout loan to purchase the vehicle at the end of the lease term.
+Leasing a car is typically cheaper than buying one, but you won’t own the car at the end of the lease.
+If you decide you want to keep the car, you can get a lease buyout loan to purchase the car at the end of the lease term.

 Pay in cash

-It can take time to save enough money to buy a car with cash, but this strategy can save you money on interest in fees.
-This may be a good option for consumers with bad credit.
+It can take time to save enough money to buy a car with cash, but this strategy can save you money on interest and fees.
+This is an especially good option if you have bad credit, as lenders typically charge high interest rates to borrowers with poor credit scores.

-How we chose our picks for best private-party auto loans
+How we chose the best private-party auto loans

-We examined more than 30 auto lenders that offer private-party auto loans at competitive rates to select the top seven lenders.
+We examined more than 30 auto lenders that offer private-party auto loans at competitive rates to select the top six lenders.
 We considered the following criteria:

 • Accessibility: We chose lenders with auto loans that are available to more people and require fewer conditions.
 This may include lower credit requirements, wider geographic availability, faster funding and easier and more transparent prequalification, preapproval and application processes.